Today’s audiences are increasingly indifferent to what we marketers have to say.

 Focus on your ‘capital C Community’ (discussion forums, academies, advocacy hubs, events, and knowledge bases) – over your ‘small c community’ (digital support forums/ticketing center).

 Your customers don’t care how many different software suites or platforms you have in your tech stack.
 Rather, all they care about is that it all feels like ONE experience.
-You need to hide the seams to create a familiar and trusted digital journey across your varying touchpoints.
+You need to hide the seams to create a familiar and trusted digital journey across your varying touchpoints and you can do this seamlessly with a customer community.

 Your customers hear enough from you.
 What they really want more than anything is to connect with each other.
 They want to learn and experience the journey together.
 We’re social creatures after all.
 In today’s digital age, having the ability to connect without company interference is invaluable to their adoption of your offerings.